 Veggie broth mix is a great alternative to homemade or canned vegetable broth.
 Just add water and stir!
-Sure, it's not as healthy as making your own homemade vegetable broth, but powdered veggie broth is a time saver and can add lots of flavor to vegetarian recipes, as you can make the broth as thick or as thin as needed.
+Sure, it's not as good as making your own homemade vegetable broth, but the powdered veggie broth is a time saver and can add lots of flavor to vegetarian recipes, as you can make the broth as thick or as thin as needed.

-Its also a great general flavor-enhancer that you can sneak into a variety of dishes - try adding a spoonful to homemade veggie burgers, vegetarian chili, and soups, vegetarian casseroles or vegetarian stuffing.
+It's also a great general flavor-enhancer that you can sneak into a variety of dishes—try adding a spoonful to homemade veggie burgers, vegetarian chili, and soups, vegetarian casseroles or vegetarian stuffing.

 03 of 06

 Nutritional yeast is also the base for many homemade vegan cheeses.
-Try sprinkling a layer on garlic bread, baked potatoes or steamed veggies, and add a generous spoonful to vegetable stir-fries, mashed potatoes, and pasta dishes.
+Try sprinkling a layer on garlic bread, baked potatoes, or steamed veggies, and add a generous spoonful to vegetable stir-fries, mashed potatoes, and pasta dishes.

 04 of 06